7 Ways To Boost Your Red Hair Colour and Stop Your Ginger Shade Fading

 Whether your hair is natural or dyed red, there’s always the fear that your ginger shade might fade.
 Of all hair colours, red is the hardest to maintain, but we like to think that it’s all worth the effort, because in the end you have the greatest hair colour on the planet.

 Here are our top tips for keeping your red hair boosted to the max, and stopping the dreaded fade.

-Dubbed ‘the safest hair colour in the world’ by Lush, natural henna is the age-old way to both dye your hair red, as well as boost natural ginger shades.
+Natural henna is the age-old way to both dye your hair red, as well as boost natural ginger shades.
 Depending on the amount, purity, length of application and shade of the henna you use, you will achieve different colour-boosting or dyeing effects on your hair.

 You’ve probably heard this one, but it’s not an old wives tale – rinsing your hair with cool water after washing really works.